 How many earbuds have you killed with your sweat?
 These earbuds are designed specifically against that.

-By providing a reliable, hands-free source of light, the headlamp is one of the few indispensable items for any outdoor activity.
+By providing hands-free light headlamps are indispensable for any outdoor activity.
 Here are the best available for purchase now.

 It’s undeniable that electric bikes are on the move in the US.
 But can these interlopers find common ground on our trails?